 A DC Capital Striders (and now also Virginia Happy Trails Running Club) tradition that predates the Bull Run Run training run series is the infamous Death By Do Loop!
-For 2022, this will be the second of the three planned BRR prep runs on the 50 miler course.
-This training and social running opportunity is scheduled for Saturday February 12, with an 8 AM kickoff.
+For 2024, this will be the second of the three planned BRR prep runs on the 50 miler course.

-For the uninitiated, the “Do Loop” is a particularly infamous section of the Bull Run Run course.
+For the uninitiated, the “Do Loop” is a particularly infamous chunk of the Bull Run Run course.
 It is the southernmost section, and is accessed from Fountainhead Regional Park.
-From the large, Bull Run-Occoquan trailhead parking lot, it is a ~7 mile out-and-back lollipop with lots of rolling hills, some steep but all short.
-Since it is can be easy for the uninitiated to get lost, “Death by Do Loop” is a chance to become familiar with this section of the course while seeing how many laps you can do.
-The course will be minimally marked; hopefully you will run enough Loops to master this section, and to remove the mystery of the Do Loop prior to race day!
+From the large, Bull Run-Occoquan trailhead parking lot, it is a ~7 mile out-and-back lollipop, with lots of rolling hills, some steep but all short.
+Since it can be easy for the uninitiated to get lost, “Death by Do Loop” is a chance to become familiar with this section of the course while seeing how many laps you can do.
+The course will be minimally marked; hopefully you will run enough Loops to master this section, and to remove the mystery of the Do Loop prior to the BRR race day in early April!
 And if you really want to master the Do Loop, the current record is 8 loops for ~56 miles by Ellen Hart.

-If you’re interested, bring some snacks or drinks to share.
-This will stock the pot-luck aid station at the cars to allow for refueling between loops.
+If you’d like to share, bring some snacks or drinks for common aid; this will stock the pot-luck aid station in the Fountainhead parking lot to allow for refueling between loops.
 This aid station then converts to a social zone for recovery with friends, in what is traditionally a festive post-Death gathering.
 So come for the loops and stay for the “wake”!

-Death by Do Loop founder George Scott will once again be hosting this macabre event.
+Death by Do Loop co-founder George Scott will once again be hosting this macabre event.
 Feel free to contact George if you have questions about this run!

 Club Event Participant Medical Policy